w3c/wai-curricula/content/designer/navigation.md

 Optional ideas to teach the learning outcomes:

-{%- comment -%}

 * Show examples of different types of menus, such as navigational, fly-out, and application menus.
 Explain the different scenarios where each of them can be used.
-For references on the different types of menus, see @@@
+For references on the different types of menus and their uses, see @@@
 * Demonstrate menu interaction using different input devices, such as keyboard, mouse, and touch.
-Explain that menus need to be operable with all of these input methods.
+Explain that users operate menus  with all of these input methods.
 For example, activating a menu option by tapping, pressing the Enter key, or clicking it with the mouse.
-* Show examples of different menu interaction patterns, such as expanding an collapsing submenu options.
+* Show examples of different menu interaction patterns, such as expanding an collapsing submenu items.
 Explain that these patterns need to support interaction with the keyboard, mouse, and touch as well.
-Emphasize that the states of these menu items need to be communicated using styles, icons, and semantics.
-Explain that providing the icons and style is a designer's responsibility, whereas providing the underlying code is a developer's responsibility.
+Emphasize that the states of these menu items need to be communicated using visual cues and semantics.
+Explain that providing the visual cues is a designer's responsibility, whereas providing the underlying code is a developer's responsibility.

-{%- endcomment -%}

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to support assessment.

-[To be developed].
+* Practical &mdash; Students design mouse, keyboard, and touch interactions for menus. for example how to open, navigate, activate, and close such menus using the mouse, keyboard, and touch.
+Assess how students understand the need for different interaction patterns based on the input method in use.

+{% include excol.html type="end" %}

+{% include excol.html type="start" %}

 ### Topic: Other Navigational Mechanisms

+Introduce other navigational mechanisms that may be used depending on the characteristics of the website or application.
+Emphasize that there should be multiple ways to reach a specific web page or application view, but that it is not compulsory to use every single navigational mechanisms described.

 #### Learning Outcomes for Topic